Tencent/TurboTransformers/README.md

 #### Pretrained Model Loading
 The first step in using turbo is to load a pre-trained model.
-We provide a way to load PyTorch and TensorFlow pre-trained models in [huggingface/transformers](https://github.com/huggingface).
+We provide a way to load pytorch and tensorflow pre-trained models in [huggingface/transformers](https://github.com/huggingface).
 The specific conversion method is to use the corresponding script in ./tools to convert the pre-trained model into an npz format file, and turbo uses the C ++ or python interface to load the npz format model.
 In particular, we consider that most of the pre-trained models are in PyTorch format and used with python.
 We provide a shortcut for calling directly in python for the PyTorch saved model.